Ogoa/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 Task 1
 This program contains a function that copies memory area.
 It works in a similar way as the memcpy() function provided in the standard library.
 It copies 'n' bytes from memory area 'src' to memory area 'dest' then returns a pointer to 'dest'.

+2-strchr.c
+Task 2
+This program contains a function that locates a character in a string; it behaves in a similar way to the strchr() function provided in the standard library.
+It returns a pointer to the first occurrence of the character found in the given string, or a NULL if it is not found.